cyen270/Marketing-Analytics/MSDS450_Assignment4_CY.md

 ### Individual-level estimation

 Partworth utilities were first estimated at an individual level.
 Profiles were then predicted for each individual by taking the profile with the highest utility.
 Profile selections were correctly predicted for 54 of 87 (62%) of respondents.
+The model struggles to predict profiles that are preferred by few respondents (e.g., profiles 2, 7, 12).

 ```r